Issues tracker

 • Resources have been developed by the Educational Psychologist Team for school staff (and professionals) provide support with attendance.

-School attendance: extended school non-attendance (ESNA)
+Education: extended school non-attendance (ESNA)

 • Children and young people are unable to go to school for a range of reasons, this may be due to anxiety.